Leica M9 vs Olympus E-PL1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M9 and Olympus PEN E-PL1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M9 and the E-PL1 have been discontinued, but can regularly be found used on eBay.
+Both the M9 and the E-PL1 have been discontinued, but can regularly be found used on ebay.
 The M9 was replaced by the Leica M Typ 240, while the E-PL1 was followed by the Olympus E-PL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the M9 and E-PL1 can be found, respectively, in the Leica M9 Manual (free pdf) or the online Olympus E-PL1 Manual.

 So what conclusions can be drawn?
 Is the Leica M9 better than the Olympus E-PL1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.